Fraternity member arrested after alleged hazing incident that put LSU student on life support

 Police collected cell phones from some of those involved in the incident and discovered that Reynolds hosted the event at his off-campus home and messaged a GroupMe composed of mostly new members about it just hours earlier on Oct.
 18.

-"If you're not doing shit get over to my place, need a few" the messages read in part.
+"If you're not doing s*** get over to my place, need a few" the messages read in part.
 "Hope you're ready to get hammered if you pull up."

 Records say those who showed up were made to finish a large amount of alcohol as a group and were not allowed to leave if they didn't finish entire bottles of alcohol.
 Witnesses said Reynolds retrieved more bottles for pledges to drink if they didn't finish fast enough.